Force over Distance: Chapter 52

 “The only thing you’re using the V22 for on my ship is scrap paper,” Young snarled.

 “Enough.”
-Young turned, stalked to the doors, and tried to pry them apart.
+Young stalked to the doors and tried to pry them apart.

-“I think maybe—” TJ eyes glowed gemstone blue with the reflected light of the device in her hand.
+“I think maybe—” TJ eyes glowed gemstone blue with reflected light from the device in her hand.
 She laid a palm against the wall, just above the control panel.
 “Please,” she whispered.

 And the doors came open.